okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/aspnet/integrationsteps.md

 </div>

-#### Step 10: Call VerifyAuthenticatorAsync to verify phone code (User enters code and clicks verify)
+### Step 10: Call VerifyAuthenticatorAsync to verify phone code - user enters code and clicks verify

 The next step is to call `VerifyAuthenticatorAsync`.
 In the case of the phone verification, the code passed into `VerifyAuthenticatorAsync` will